Do I Need a VPN in Canada?

 Even though accessing restricted online content is why many people choose a VPN, there are also some other important reasons too.

-5 Important Reasons to Use a VPN in Canada in 2021
+5 Important Reasons to Use a VPN in Canada

 1. Browse in Privacy

 Anyone accessing the Internet over an open Wi-Fi connection—like in a hotel or café—is vulnerable to security threats.
 If your traffic is being logged by your service provider or even network “sniffing” tool by anyone else, you will effectively be using an open network.
 For visitors who need to access certain types of sensitive content online, using a virtual private network is vital.